-Branding have both a visual and a psychological aspect to it.
-The visual part is about building a distinctive feature – a visual identity – that your customers can identify you and your products or services through amongst your competitors; this includes setting yourself visually apart from your competitors with tools that include your logo, color palette,typography, packaging, mascot, and many other visual elements.
+Branding has both a visual and a psychological aspect to it.
+The visual part is about building a distinctive feature – a visual identity – that your customers can identify you and your products or services through amongst your competitors; this includes setting yourself visually apart from your competitors with tools that include your logo, color palette, typography, packaging, mascot, and many other visual elements.

 However, the endgame of branding is essentially about associating yourself with a specific unique value or quality that none of your competitors provide your customers with.

 To put it in a more simple manner, branding is the image you want to maintain for your business and products in your customer’s mind; it is to gain their immediate trust once they see your logo on any product or service.